VTT Centre for Nuclear Safety

 Fatigue of structural material is a challenge for nuclear power plant’s design and operation.
 VTT’s solutions reduce uncertainties in plant lifetime management through the assessment of fatigue in simulated reactor conditions.

 VTT’s FaBello facility operates using direct strain control.
 This provides results directly comparable with the design curves, which are determined using similar tests in air.
-Thus we can report environmental effects valid for design purposes.
+This enables us to report environmental effects valid for design purposes.
 The FaBello facility is ASTM E606 standard and ASME III design code compliant.

 Using the facility we can offer: